For Prospective and/or New Students:

 Once enrolled in the program, Students are also responsible for submitting payment directly to McMaster Continuing Education for each of the six (6) courses that are required to complete to be considered for the designation.
 Note: McMaster Continuing Education sets individual course fees.
 Prices fall between $700 to $850 per course, plus course materials and exam fees.

 How are the courses offered?

 The courses are offered through a distance/online learning platform.

 Most of the course materials are available through the McMaster University Campus Store here: https://campusstore.mcmaster.ca.

 For more details about each course, the course outlines can be found on-line here: https://mcmastercce.ca/surety-bonding/course-outline.

 Are exemptions available?

 Yes.
-Students can apply for an exemption from the course, which is now titled: Introductory Financial Accounting (ACC 925); please see McMaster’s course list for more details.
+Students can apply for an exemption from the course titled: Introductory Financial Accounting (ACC 925).

 To be granted an exemption, students must submit appropriate documentation including a certified transcript from an accredited post‐secondary educational institution where they successfully completed an equivalent course.
 This should be submitted to SAC at the time of registration in the program.